Archonic944/ShrinkENG/README.md

-# ShrinkENG English Language Compression
+# ShrinkENG Natural Language Compression

 ShrinkENG is a tool for compressing English text by storing each word as an index of a word within a dictionary.
 For capitalization, punctuation, and whitespace other than a space, static "operators" are declared in a byte before the word (if necessary).